samtheman24/python.calculator/README.md

 #### design breif:
 this design is made for people that are on the older side.
-* colour
+* #####colour
   * the colours that have been used are used because they make the cakcukator look bright.

 there are the signs on the side that have the sign and in brackets what it is (e.g: / (divide))

-the buttons are also bigger just incase some people might have somthing like sausage fingers.
+the buttons are also bigger just incase some people might accidentely mis click and hit the wrong botton. it just makes more easier to not hit the wrong botton

 this is a photo of og my calculator